shobrook/syntaxis/README.md

 ## Install

-Compiled binaries are available for [every release](https://github.com/shobrook/saplings/releases), and you can also install `saplings` with pip:
+Compiled binaries are available for [every release](https://github.com/shobrook/saplings/releases), and you can also install `saplings` with `pip`:

 `$ pip install saplings`

-Requires `Python 3.0` or higher.
+Requires Python 3.0 or higher.

 ## API